 Whether you’re new to the neighborhood, just strolling through town, or are a lifelong Austinite, the bottom line is you gotta eat.
 So, of course, you want to know about the best Austin restaurants.
+From Italian eateries on South Congress and late-night Mexican restaurants to food trucks serving Thai and Mediterranean specialties, there’s a top-of-the-line spot in Austin to indulge at.

 But what exactly qualifies a restaurant to be considered among the best?
 Well, there are certain criteria that it should meet — quality, flavor, and freshness of food; consistency in providing said food; and informed, helpful service.
 Once a place has these basics down, determining the best restaurants is pretty subjective.